paranext/usfm-tools/README.md

 }
 ```

 The marker names and information about those markers are derived from the `usx.rng` file.
-This schema file contains information about each valid USFM marker:
+This schema file contains information about each valid USFM marker in the various `element` definitions (definition contents other than `element` likely have useful information but do not specifically contain markers):
 - The element's `name` is the marker type
 - The marker name comes from one of a number of places:
     - The `style` attribute may contain the single marker name for that marker type